Impacted Crop in Ducks: Causes, Symptoms, Treatment, and Prevention

 3. Massage the Crop:

-Gently massaging the crop can help break up the impaction.
+Gently massaging the expandable section of a duck’s esophagus can help break up the impaction.
 Use your fingers to apply light and downward pressure, encouraging the food to move.
 Be cautious and avoid pressing too hard, as this could cause injury or discomfort to the duck.
 A gentle touch is key to helping the duck pass the blockage.

 4. Hydration: